jonath92/Copilot/Readme.md

     - Title (string)
     - Description (string)
     - Estimated Time to Complete
-- A docker-compose to easily run the application locally
 - End2End tests to verify the functionality of the application

 # Training Structure